Sandy Reid

-Sandy Reid (born 1958) is the Scottish author of the book Never To Return.
+Sandy Reid (born 1958) is the Scottish author of the autobiographical book, Never To Return.

-Nominated for the Orwell Prize in 2008 the book is written from the viewpoint of a Scottish Traveller, and portrays a harrowing journey through childhood, characterised by adversity and abuse.
-The book describes how Sandy entered care at a young age and how this experience isolated him from his family, his heritage, his identity and his transient way of life.
+Reid and his sister were taken from their parents, who were Scottish Traveller, when Reid was only a year old.
+The book describes how his experience in foster care at a young age and how this experience isolated him from his family, his heritage, his identity and his transient way of life.
+In 2002, Reid successfully won a claim for compensation for the suffering he had endured.

+The book was nominated for the Orwell Prize in 2008.